Hiroshima survivors fear rising nuclear threat on the 80th anniversary of atomic bombing

 Prayers, tributes and hope

-About 55,000 people, including representatives from a record 120 countries and regions, including Russia and Belarus, attended the ceremony.
+About 55,000 people, including representatives from a record 120 countries and regions attended the ceremony.
 A minute of silence was held while a peace bell rang out at 8:15 a.m., the time when a U.S. B-29 dropped the bomb on the city.

 Japanese Prime Minister Shigeru Ishiba, the city’s mayor and other officials laid flowers at the cenotaph.
 Dozens of white doves, a symbol of peace, were released after the mayor’s speech.